claranet/jinjaform/README.md

 ### S3 + DynamoDB backend AWS profile

 If the Terraform backend uses S3 + DynamoDB, Jinjaform will create the S3 bucket and DynamoDB table if they do not already exist.
 Jinjaform will use the AWS profile from the AWS provider block.

-### Git checks

-It is assumed that the project's Git workflow is to apply Terraform changes from a clean, up-to-date master branch, and it will error if that is not the case.
-Other workflows are not currently supported but if the Git check fails, instructions for bypassing it are displayed along with the error message.